 Promotions Manager has the following set of resources:

-item_promotion - Create and manage discounts that are triggered by a threshold using the methods in this resource.
-You can also use this resource to configure volume pricing promotions, where the buyer gets a higher discount when the purchase multiple items.
+- item_promotion – Create and manage discounts that are triggered by a threshold using the methods in this resource.
+You can also use this resource to configure volume pricing promotions, where the buyer gets a higher discount when they purchase multiple items.

 Promotions Manager use cases

-The high-level use cases for Discount Manager are outlined below.
+The high-level use cases for the Promotions Manager are outlined below.
 The links lead to implementation information for each use case.